jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

             return False
         return True

-  the test is still green. not_ appears 3 times in this statement, I "multiply" it by each symbol in the parentheses to make the statement simpler
+  the test is still green, ``not`` appears 3 times in this statement, I "multiply" it by each symbol in the parentheses to try to make the statement simpler

   .. code-block:: python